 Unwilling to Make Repairs

 Not every seller is realistic when it comes to selling their home, which can turn into a costly mistake.
-Some are unrealistic about their homes value and think they’ll be able to defy the odds while others have unrealistic expectations about the selling process.
+Some are unrealistic about the value of their homes and think they’ll be able to defy the odds.
+While others have unrealistic expectations about the selling process.
 Oftentimes unrealistic sellers will make multiple costly mistakes; they’ll overprice their home, aren’t willing to negotiate, won’t make repairs and/or make their home difficult to view.
 It’s important for sellers to set realistic expectations when selling their home.

 All 8 of these costly mistakes can be avoided when selling real estate.
 The decision to make these mistakes falls solely on the seller.
 They are in complete control of their home sale.
 I encourage every seller to discuss these 8 mistakes with their listing agent and find out how to avoid them based on their particular situation.